“I’m a Blenditarian Because…” Retail RD Social Media Contest

 How to Enter

-To enter the contest, enter the following information into this link by July 20, 2018.
+To enter the contest, send the following to firstname.lastname@example.org by July 20, 2018

 The Retail Dietitians Business Alliance (RDBA) in partnership with The Mushroom Council is launching a social media contest, with a winning prize of $1,000 to be used toward continuing education (ie., FNCE expenses, tuition, professional seminar fees).
 Social videos that include all four (4) required elements will be entered into a drawing to win the grand prize.
 No purchase is required to enter, and the winner will be randomly selected by The Mushroom Council.